syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

 - syntho-jupyterhub
   - Version: latest
   - Has the latest version of JupyterHub installed that is compatible with the Syntho Application.

+The images will also need a license key to activate the deployment.
+This will be provided by Syntho and the instructions of setting this correctly can be found later in this document.

 ## Deployment using Helm